 Our upcoming advertising commitments will use all our marketing money.

 It is important to recognize that a website is NOT an advertising investment.
-It compliments and empowers your advertising efforts.
-Ads are the property of the advertising vendor, and are a revolving cost to a company.
+It complements and empowers your advertising efforts.
+Ads are the property of the advertising vendor and are a revolving cost to a company.
 You buy an ad for a specific amount of time — and then the ad is gone.

 A website is a marketing and communication tool that belongs to you.
 You control it and you can use it continually.
 It is a company asset similar to a telephone or fax machine.
 You buy it one time and only pay for the service to use it.
 Websites reach a growing customer base that up until now has remained hidden to you.
 It also services your current customer base, giving them more options to communicate with you.

 Once you have a website, you can include your web address on all of your advertising, offering potential customers and clients an opportunity to find out more.
 A website in today’s world is also a stamp of credibility to the public that hasn’t yet met you.